balazs-gabonyi/aspose-comparison/README.md

 These POC examples only work properly with a paid or a temporary license.
 Temporary (but free) licenses can be acquired for companies only using [these instructions](http://www.aspose.com/corporate/purchase/temporary-license.aspx).

-Copy your license file to the root of the cloned project if you have one.
+Copy your license file to aspose-pdf-poc\aspose-learn\ if you have one.
 Make sure the file is named: Aspose.Pdf.lic